-Closing the gap - What we have already done
+Closing the gap - what we have already done

 Cultivating a diverse and inclusive workforce continues to be at the forefront of our Board's strategic plan.
 We recognise that all initiatives brought in to improve diversity and inclusion at Venn Group must be supported by a culture of openness and education.
-Our CEO, Deirdra Moynihan, is committed to listening and learning.
+Our CEO, Deirdra Moynihan, is committed to listening and learning, with a strong focus on speaking on topics previously stigmatised as taboo.

 Flexible working options - We understand each individual is different, with different responsibilities outside of work.
-We actively encourage employees to speak with their manager/director regarding flexible working opportunities which will further benefit those with caring responsibilities.
-We also allow employees the opportunity to work from home at least one day per week to provide them with greater flexibility.
+We encourage employees to speak with their manager/director regarding flexible working opportunities which will further benefit those with caring responsibilities.
+We also offer employees the opportunity to work from home one day per week to provide them with greater flexibility.